japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 doCancelAllJobs...FIXME

-doCancelAllJobs is used when DAGSchedulerEventProcessLoop is requested to handle an xref:scheduler:DAGSchedulerEventProcessLoop.adoc#AllJobsCancelled[AllJobsCancelled] event and xref:scheduler:DAGSchedulerEventProcessLoop.adoc#onError[onError].
+doCancelAllJobs is used when DAGSchedulerEventProcessLoop is requested to handle an scheduler:DAGSchedulerEventProcessLoop.md#AllJobsCancelled[AllJobsCancelled] event and scheduler:DAGSchedulerEventProcessLoop.md#onError[onError].

 === [[handleBeginEvent]] BeginEvent Event Handler